astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 the laser beam travels.
 Try it first with $\beta=0$ and see the ball go straight up and down.
 The height of the train is 6, in these units, so you should see the time of flight as 12.
 Try increasing $\beta$ and run it again, to see how the time and distance increase.
+An observer on the train would only ever measure the $\beta=0$ case.
 ```

 This is the essence of time dilation: if the light is to travel a